-As a Shopify merchant, creating special offers and discounts can be a frustrating experience.
+As a Shopify merchant, creating special offers and discounts can be frustrating.
 Shopify’s discount functionality is severely limited, with most apps only supporting one or two promotion types.
 Managing a long list of discount codes and paying for multiple app subscriptions can get messy and expensive very quickly.

 Enter Ultimate Special Offers, the newest addition to our Shopify app catalog.
 USO is Shopify’s only all-in-one sales solution, allowing you to run eight very different types of sales.
 You can even create special offers for signed-in and tagged customers, or generate a unique link to your sales.
 Customers will only see the deal you want them to see.

 Ultimate Special Offers has been available for a while, but we recently took over management of the app and have made some exciting changes.
 Last week, we launched a major design update to make the app more user-friendly.
 We’ve also done a bunch of work behind the scenes to stabilize performance and ensure it stays strong during the busiest time of year.

-If you’ve never used USO before, or if you want a refresher on what the app has to offer, in this post we’ll walk through each of its eight discount and promotion types.
+If you’ve never used USO, or if you want a refresher on what the app has to offer, in this post we’ll walk through each of its eight discount and promotion types.

-If you prefer to jump in and see for yourself, you can get started right away with a 10-day free trial!
+Or, if you prefer to jump right in, you can get started with a 10-day free trial!

 Apply this classic sales technique to your entire catalog, or discount specific collections or products.
 Choose a percentage to take off and have it automatically applied in your customers’ carts.
 This type of sale is great for discounting products and collections that aren’t selling all that well or creating storewide discounts for special events or holidays.